PaulkaP1/CountryDevelopment/README.md

 - KMeans
 - Hierarchical Clustering

-Result: categorise the countries using socio-economic and health factors that determine the overall development of the country
+Purpose: categorise the countries using socio-economic and health factors that determine the overall development of the country.

-Outcomes checked with results from kaggle.
+Open clusters.ipynb to see code and results.